Skip to main content

 Up to 20,000*

-Include people from outside your organization Moderated Q&A Simple webcam and screenshare or Custom production Live event in Teams
+Include people from outside your organization Moderated Q&A and unmoderated Q&A Self-production (multiple videos and screen share) or custom production Town halls in Teams Microsoft Teams icon

-Only people from inside your organization Open discussion Simple webcam and screen share or Custom production Live event in Yammer
+Only people from inside your organization Moderated Q&A Simple video and screen share or Custom production Live event in Teams Microsoft Teams icon

 To view the the full guide on selecting which event experience is right for you, visit this page in your desktop browser.